 We observe that on three of the four datasets (BioASQ, Processbank, CommonsenseQA), we included in our experiments, most of the questions answered correctly by ToG or RAG is also answered correctly by GIVE.
 We see this by calculating the ratio $\frac{\text{only ToG/RAG correct}}{\text{only ToG/RAG correct}+\text{both correct}}$.
 For example, its 11\% on CommonsenseQA for ToG, meaning that 89\% of the questions it answered correctly is also answered correctly by GIVE.
-On PubmedQA, this ratio is large because RAG and ToG both get very poor performance, which means very few questions in this dataset can be directly answered by the knowledge contained in the sparse KG, this further highlights the importance of the proposed "Inspiration" process to combine internal knowledge and external knowledge to solve challenging scientific questions.
+On PubmedQA, this ratio is large because RAG and ToG both get very poor performance, and for most questions, GIVE is the only method that can derive the correct answer.
+The results further prove that only very few questions in these scientific-domain datasets can be directly answered by the knowledge contained in the sparse KG, this further highlights the importance of the proposed "Veracity Extrapolation" process to combine internal knowledge and external knowledge to solve challenging scientific questions.

-\section{Prompts and example responses}
+\section{Prompts and Example Responses}

-\subsection{io prompt}
+\subsection{IO Prompt}

-\subsection{cot prompt}
+\subsection{CoT Prompt}

-\subsection{rag prompt}
+\subsection{RAG Prompt}

 For RAG, we provide both the correct textual knowledge and reasoning chain for each of the k-shot examples.